-At Gryskiewicz Twin Cities Cosmetic Surgery, I specialize in Quick Recovery Breast Augmentation, also known as the “no-touch technique.”
+At Gryskiewicz Twin Cities Cosmetic Surgery, Dr. Joe Gryskiewicz specializes in Quick Recovery™ Breast Augmentation, also known as the “no-touch technique.”
 This innovative approach uses special instruments and techniques to minimize tissue damage and avoid rib contact during the breast augmentation procedure (hence the term “no-touch”), causing far less trauma to the surrounding tissue when compared to traditional approaches.
-Quick Recovery Breast Augmentation can dramatically reduce patients’ discomfort following the procedure, as well as their recovery time.
-After I began using this technique, my team and I interviewed each patient post-operatively to assess the results.
-We discovered that 95 percent of women returned to normal daily activities within 24 hours.
-In my decades of experience as a plastic surgeon, I unequivocally see a significant difference in the recovery times of breast augmentation patients using this approach.
-I now recommend this technique for almost all of my patients interested in breast augmentation.
+Quick Recovery™ Breast Augmentation can dramatically reduce patients’ discomfort following the procedure, as well as their recovery time.
+After our plastic surgeon began using this technique, his team interviewed each patient post-operatively to assess the results.
+They discovered that 95 percent of women returned to normal daily activities within 24 hours.
+In his decades of experience as a plastic surgeon, there is an unequivocally significant difference in the recovery times of breast augmentation patients using this approach.
+Dr. Joe Gryskiewicz now recommends this technique for almost all of his patients interested in breast augmentation.

-From my experience, the average breast augmentation patient has had two or more children and has breastfed at least one of them.
+From our doctors’ experience, the average breast augmentation patient has had two or more children and has breastfed at least one of them.
 Breastfeeding typically causes the skin and breast tissue to lose elasticity, resulting in breast sag and a smaller breast appearance.
 In fact, most women’s breasts become smaller after bearing children even if they don’t breastfeed.

 Depending on your cosmetic goals, breast augmentation can alleviate these concerns by: